 - 2. Changing the logging level to have the system record additional details can help with troubleshooting.
-To change the logging level: - a.
-Open the configuration file at /<pingcentral_install>/conf/log4j2.xml. - b.
+To change the logging level: - 1.
+Open the configuration file at /<pingcentral\install>/conf/log4j2.xml. - 2.
 Scroll down, locate the Logger line item shown below, and change the logging level within the quotations.
 The DEBUG logging level provides enough information to troubleshoot most issues.